NaveenKaliannan/guide-to-good-software/DevOps/Jenkins.md

 This allows for a fully automated deployment process, where new features and bug fixes can be delivered to users quickly and reliably.\
 Jenkins integrates with a wide range of tools and technologies to enable this end-to-end CI/CD pipeline, such as version control systems, build tools, container registries, and Kubernetes clusters
 ****************************************

+## Jenkins architecture
+Overview of the key components in the Jenkins architecture:

+### Master Node
+The Jenkins master is the central, controlling node that handles and monitors the execution of jobs/pipelines.
+It consists of the following main components:
+* **Web Server**: Provides a user interface to configure Jenkins, create/manage jobs, view reports, etc. It runs on a Java servlet container like Jetty or Tomcat.
+* **Controller**: Orchestrates and schedules jobs, dispatches work to executors on master or slave nodes, monitors their execution, and handles results.
+* **Job/Project Definitions**: Defines the jobs/pipelines with their configurations, such as source code repository, build triggers, build steps, etc.
+* **Workspaces**: Temporary directories on the master's filesystem where jobs are checked out and executed.
+* **Plugins**: Jenkins has a vast plugin ecosystem that extends its capabilities for various tasks like source control integration, notifications, deployments, etc.

+### Slave/Agent Nodes
+Jenkins slave nodes are remote machines that communicate with the master and execute jobs/pipelines.
+They can be physical or virtual machines, containers, or cloud instances.
+Slave nodes have the following components:
+* **Executors**: Carry out the actual work by running the job's build steps within separate workspaces.
+* **Workspaces**: Like the master, slaves have temporary workspaces to check out code and run build steps.
+* **Launchers**: Handle the communication between the master and slave, transferring input/output data, files, and executing processes on the slave.

+The master schedules jobs and assigns executors on slaves based on their availability and labels (e.g., operating system, hardware).
+Slaves regularly communicate their status back to the master.
+Key Architectural Aspects
+* **Distributed Builds**: By utilizing multiple slave nodes, Jenkins can run parallel builds, tests, and deployments, improving overall throughput and efficiency.
+* **Plugins Architecture**: Jenkins' modular architecture allows extending its functionality through plugins developed by the community or third-parties.
+* **Job/Pipeline Organization**: Jobs/pipelines encapsulate the entire build process, from source code checkout to testing, building, and deployment.
+* **Master-Slave Communication**: The master and slaves communicate over TCP/IP using remoting-based or agent-based protocols like JNLP, WebSocket, or CLI.
+* **Security**: Jenkins supports various authentication and authorization mechanisms, including its user database, LDAP, OAuth, and role-based access control.

 ### Installation of Jenkins via Docker and important links
 ****************************************